Kapaneas/React-weather-widget/README.md

 # Weather Widget

 ## Project Overview
-A React-based weather widget to display weather of different cities,toggle between celcius and fanrenheit and adding favorite cities for quick searches.
+A React-based weather widget to display weather of different cities,toggle between celcius and fahrenheit and adding favorite cities for quick searches.

 ## How to Run Locally